Brain Infection (cont.)

-Hib vaccines are very safe and highly effective.
-It is a part of standard immunization for infants and children.
+- Hib vaccines are very safe and highly effective.
+These are a part of standard immunization for infants and children.

-of age and for people at high risk for disease (like people with certain defects in the immune system).
-It is also used to control outbreaks in certain regions of the country, in overcrowded environments such as college dormitories, and as a preventive measure for travelers outside of the U.S. Information on regions for which this vaccine is recommended is available at the Centers for Disease Control and Prevention.
+- A vaccine against meningococcal meningitis is available in the U.S. It is routinely recommended for people 11-18 years of age and for people at high risk for disease (like people with certain defects in the immune system).
+It is also used to control outbreaks in certain regions of the country, in overcrowded environments such as college dormitories, and as a preventive measure for travelers outside of the U.S. Information on regions for which this vaccine is recommended is available at the U.S. Centers for Disease Control and Prevention.

 Igor Boyarsky, DO, FACEP, FAAEM

 Must Read Articles Related to Brain Infection

 Encephalitis is an acute infection and inflammation of the brain itself.
 This is in contrast to meningitis, which is an inflammation of the layers covering the ...learn more >>